 Conversations and teenagers with autism spectrum disorder

-conversation – for example, with a friend, shopkeeper or GP.
+conversation – for example, with a friend, shop assistant or GP.

 1. When to start a conversation